wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-visualize-report-data/includes/4-part-2.md

 ## Video 17: Visualizing Report Data - Part 4
-In this 8-minute video Peter Myers and Chris Finlan demonstrate adding data bars and indicators to the table report.
+In this 8-minute video, Peter Myers and Chris Finlan demonstrate adding data bars and indicators to the table report.

 > [!CAUTION]